HDSB-GWS/ICS2-Notes/Processing Notes/09. For loops/For loops.md

 Now you know how to write code using [functions](../04.%20Creating%20Functions/creating%20functions.md), [variables](../03.%20Creating%20Variables/creating%20variables.md), and [if statements](../06.%20if%20Statements).
 So far your code has worked by executing each line one after the other: if you want to draw three circles, you'd have to write three separate calls to the `ellipse` function.

 This tutorial introduces `for` loops, which allow you to repeat work without repeating code.
+You can find a video for this note [here](https://drive.google.com/file/d/1ZdJjXDFqPPOh4ixLyHM5OVQgFEnJ0QQW/view)

 # Patterns